alirezaj99/django-educational-website/README.md

-django educational website source code written in python (django) by : Alireza Javabvar Attention : the template has license , for buy > www.rtl-theme.com status : Updateing...
+django educational website source code written in python (django) by : Alireza Javabvar Attention : the template has license , for buy > rtl-theme status : Updateing...